 Chapter 2 proposes a new spectral index, the Normalized Difference Oil Index (NDOI), to improve coastal oil spill detection.
 NDOI fills a critical gap in the literature by providing a more general solution that discriminates between oil and sand in suspension under coastal conditions.
-Thanks to its simplified mathematical operation, which requires only two spectral bands, the NDOI offers a faster calculation than similar indices.
+Due to its simplified mathematical operation requiring only two spectral bands, the NDOI offers a faster calculation than similar indices.
 This approach is precious when a rapid decision is needed, and computational resources are limited [101].
 Additionally, the spectral bands used by NDOI are centred at 599 nm and 870 nm-wavelengths commonly available on multispectral sensors in scientific missions, for example, Landsat 8 [105].
+Nevertheless, deeper comparisons beyond the DWH oil spill are needed to validate the NDOI's transferability to diverse scenarios.
 Although spectral indices can reduce HSI complexity, they still face limitations, such as reliance on manual thresholding-sensitive to changing environmental conditions-and difficulty distinguishing between multiple object types using a single index [102].
 Given these limitations and the advancement of AI methodologies, choosing a more sophisticated method is preferable when time and computing power allow [69].

 Chapter 3 addresses hyperspectral data's high dimensionality by introducing a band selection methodology that identifies the most relevant spectral bands for detecting target items, such as plastics or rhodamine.
 Combining selected spectral bands with a classifier offers richer information than a spectral index, as it enables the identification of multiple classes and the assessment of the method's accuracy [99].
 Other commonly used dimensionality reduction methods, such as Principal Component Analysis (PCA) [117, 118], do not yield specific spectral bands, making them less suitable for developing generalizable methods.
 This research demonstrated the effective transfer of spectral bands between hyperspectral datasets.
 However, further investigation is needed to apply this method to multispectral sensors, as their wider bandwidths lack the finer resolution of HSI [42].
 Studies indicate that detecting and classifying pollutants with gradually changing spectral signatures may not require high spectral detail, suggesting that sensors with broader bands could still effectively classify some pollutants [91, 107].
 Applying the first derivative has proven helpful in enhancing the transfer of pre-trained classification models, as it highlights subtle spectral features and improves class separability.
 Nevertheless, using the first derivative does not reduce dimensionality, as it depends on the entire spectra and is unsuitable for multispectral sensors, where the spectral signature is discontinuous [119].
-The transfer of pre-trained models requires further refinement, highlighting the need for broader datasets and a deeper understanding of background reflections' influence isemitransparentnt objects and optically shallow waters spectra.
+The transfer of pre-trained models requires further refinement, highlighting the need for broader datasets and a deeper understanding of background reflections' influence semi-transparent objects and optically shallow waters spectra.
 To address this, emerging workflows that facilitate the acquisition of large, varied datasets for training and validation hold promise in improving model generalization and reliability [120].